teancom/codex/walkthrough/overview.md

 ## Overview

-Welcome to the Stark & Wayne guide to deploying Cloud Foundry on (( insert_property service.long_name )).
+Welcome to the Stark & Wayne guide to deploying Cloud Foundry on (( insert_parameter service.long_name )).
   This guide provides the steps to create authentication credentials, generate the underlying cloud infrastructure, then use Terraform to prepare a bastion host.